Step 1: Placing the VLOOKUP formula

 Follow these 6 easy steps, to get rid of any unnecessary spaces.

 - Make a helper column anywhere you want, e.g. in column B (move department to the right).

 - In the first cell below the header, write the formula: =TRIM(A2)

 - Drag it down to the rest of the rows so it matches the content of column A.

 - Now select all the formulas in column H and copy them.

 - Select cell A2, right-click and hover your mouse over ‘Paste’.
 Then click ‘Values’.

 - Delete all the content of column H.

-Now the cells in column A (your lookup column) has no excess spaces and is ready to be ‘looked’ in by the VLOOKUP formula.
+Now the cells in column A (your lookup column) have no excess spaces and are ready to be ‘looked’ in by the VLOOKUP formula.